 13. Record Keeping

 The Company keeps and regularly updates a record of the kinds of investment and ancillary service or investment activity carried out by or on behalf of the Company in which a conflict of interest entailing a risk of damage to the interests of one or more clients has arisen or, in the case of an ongoing service or activity, may arise.
 The documentation shall be maintained for a minimum period of five years.

 14. Conflicts Deadlock

-Where line management cannot resolve a conflict to the satisfaction of all parties, the Compliance Head will, as the Approved Person with responsibility for Compliance and Risk, have the final say.
+Where the Management is unable to resolve a conflict to the satisfaction of all parties, the Compliance Officer will, as the approved person with responsibility for Compliance and Risk, have the final say.

 15. Policy Update